-Reference: Organisation Name: FR1166 5th Paisley Oldhall Scout Group Project Name: Amount applied for: Support for socially distanced scouting and digital technology £1,062.50 Description of Project: To enable more activities for beavers , cubs a take place in Barshaw Park. nd the youngest members of the group to To raise the digital skills of young people and digital demonstrations in the hall. to allow showings of socially distanced The scout group programme has now restarted with an approved risk assessment in place.
-This requires the group to make more use of the numbers we can have in the hall at one ti This project will support us in running scoutin digital experience for the group when we use · · · Who benefits from the Project?
-The events shelter will give the leaders and young people an easily erected temporary shelter while running activities in Barshaw park.
-The laptop , data projector and sound system will allow the Scouts to learn , create and show their own digital productions in the hall.
+Reference: Organisation Name: FR1166 5th Paisley Oldhall Scout Group Project Name: Amount applied for: Support for socially distanced scouting and digital technology £1,062.50 Description of Project: To enable more activities for beavers , cubs a take place in Barshaw Park. nd the youngest members of the group to To raise the digital skills of young people and digital demonstrations in the hall. to allow showings of socially distanced The scout group programme has now restarted place. ed with an approved risk assessment in This requires the group to make more use of outside areas in Barshaw Park and restricts the numbers we can have in the hall at one time.
+This project will support us in running scouting activities in the park and provide a richer digital experience for the group when we use the hall.
+Who benefits from the Project?
+The events shelter will give the leaders and ye shelter while running activities in Barshaw pa The laptop , data projector and sound system will allow the Scouts to learn , create and show their own digital productions in the hall.
 To support them develop new digital skills and support the leaders in the creation of online badgework.
-PNWC Local Priorities: ☐ Community Empowerment $\ \square$ Tackling social isolation to promote h ealth ☐ Green spaces ☐ Community safety
+PNWC Local Priorities: ☐ Community Empowerment $\square$ Tackling social isolation to promote h ealth ☐ Green spaces ☐ Community safety

-□ Partial fit with priorities
+Partial fit with priorities

 ☐ Does not fit with priorities

 Notes:

 Breakdown of costs